 6. Do members of Santa Rosa EA work under a collective bargaining agreement?

 YES.
 According to Article 1, Section A of the Master Contract with the Santa Rosa County School Board all employees of the bargaining unit are covered by the Master Contract.
-Per Article 1, Section B, all education staff professional (clerical and paraprofessionals) are also covered.
+Per Article 1, Section B.

 7. Does a Santa Rosa EA member have Educator Employment Liability coverage and what is it?